Put the collagen bounce back into your skin

 Should you take collagen?

 While anyone from their mid-late 20’s may see benefits from collagen supplementation, people with the most depleted natural collagen will probably enjoy the best results from it.
 Typically, that’s peri-and-post-menopausal women, and older men.
-Rule of thumb, from your 50’s onwards, regular intake of collagen supplements, or increasing collagen sources in your diet, will probably help.
+Rule of thumb, from your 30’s onwards, regular intake of a good collagen supplement, plus the supporting nutrients to aid collagen production are definitely beneficial.